irsiksoftware/PublicWebsite/README.md

 # Meta Swarm Analysis Website

+> Why did the AI agent go to therapy?
+Because it had too many unresolved issues in its backlog!

 A showcase website that displays real-time metrics, activity, and performance data from the AI agent swarm that built it.

 ## Project Overview